Transactional emails

 Custom tracking

 You can use custom tracking attributes in transactional emails.
-This can be done either by defining these attributes in the used email template, or directly within the payload as a JSON object which contains attributes that should be tracked in the email events.
+You can define these attributes in the email template used or directly within the payload as a JSON object containing attributes that should be tracked in the email events.
 Read more about custom tracking in transactional emails.

 Transactional email fallback

 Transactional email fallback is an optional module for you.
 You can specify 2 ESPs integrations for emails sent through transactional email API to ensure high availability and mitigate the impact of any outages on the side of ESP.
-The module can be disabled/enabled per account and you will need two email providers integrated into your project to use it.
+The module can be disabled/enabled per account.
+You need 2 email providers integrated into your project to use it.

 How to use email fallback